wraiford/encrypt-gib/README.md

 So for example, say we have a `secret` of `'my password'` and data of `'42 foo'`.

-First we encode that `'42 foo'` into hex, say `'42abc'` (I'm just including 42 for learning purposes, the actual hash of course has no correlation).
+First we encode that `'42 foo'` into hex, say `'42ab'` (only hex characters here, 0-9, a-f.
+I'm including '42' for learning purposes, the actual hash of course has no correlation).
 Once encoded, we can represent each character as an index to some alphabet.
-(If that alphabet is "random"ly distributed of hex characters, like in one single hash or multiple concatenated hashes, then the index into that distribution also appears "as random".)
-So we need to build that random alphabet.
+(If that alphabet is "randomly" distributed of hex characters, like in one single hash or multiple concatenated hashes, then the index into that distribution also appears "as random".)
+So we need to build that random, one-time alphabet.

 Each iteration of each character has a starting point of `prevHash`.
 This is generated via

 ```typescript
 let prevHash = await doInitialRecursions({
     secret,                        // 'my p4ssw0rd'